Nagarafas/pyntexec/README.md

 ## Limitations

-- Pyntexec requires CustomTkinter, PyInstaller & nuitka to be installed on the system.
+- Pyntexec requires PyInstaller & nuitka to be installed on the system.
 - Building executables from within a frozen Pyntexec app is not supported and thus no binaries will be shipped.
 - many advanced PyInstaller/nuitka options are not be exposed in the GUI, I might add a textbox later for extra options.